-A total of 19 No. probe locations within 20 m of proposed infrastructure and a total of 112 No. probe locations at distances >20 m from proposed infrastructure were identified as Medium risk in the qualitative risk assessment outlining the baseline conditions.
-1 No. probe location >20m from proposed infrastructure was also identified as High risk.
-It was therefore considered necessary to carry out a Q_NRA on all Medium and High risk probe locations in order to assess the effects of construction activities on each of those locations.
+A total of 12 No. probe locations were identified as Medium risk in the qualitative risk assessment outlining the baseline conditions; with two locations within 25m of proposed infrastructure.
+Therefore, it was considered necessary to carry out a Q_NRA on those Medium risk probe locations in order to assess the effects of construction activities on each of those locations.
 A slope stability analysis has been carried out using the infinite slope stability model.

-The analysis assumed two cases:

-- Total stress (undrained) analysis with no surface loading (section of cut track/upgrade to existing track). - Total stress (undrained) analysis with surface loading from section of floating track and vehicle loads, assuming the track is laid quickly without dispersion of excess pore pressures/surface.
+The analysis assumed total stress (undrained) analysis with no surface loading (section of cut track/upgrade to existing track).
+It is understood that all tracks will be cut, with no floating roads to be constructed as part of the Proposed Development.

-A conservative undrained shear strength value of 15 kN/m2 was assumed for the peat, based on the conservative, representative results of shear vane tests undertaken across the Site.
+A conservative undrained shear strength value of 10kN/m2 was assumed for the peat, based on the lowest average results of shear vane tests undertaken across the Site.

-A full description of the methodology of the analysis and the results is included in Appendix D, and the results of the assessment are discussed in the following section.
+A full description of the methodology of the analysis and the results is included in Appendix C, and the results of the assessment are discussed in the following section.